m-schuetz/SimLOD/README.md

 </tr>
 </table>

-The generated LOD structure is an octree that stores voxels in inner nodes and original point cloud data in leaf nodes.
+The generated LOD structure is an octree that stores voxels in inner nodes and original point cloud data in leaf nodes [WBB08].
 Voxels are created by sampling on a 128³ grid.
 Due to the sparsity in surfacic data sets, the voxels themselves are stored in lists instead of grids.
 In order to support growing amounts of voxels and points as new data is inserted into the octree, we use linked lists of chunks of points/voxels.

 <table>
 <tr style="border: none">